California Custody and Co-Parenting Laws

 Developmental changes as children age

 If both parents agree, they can submit a written modification for the court to approve.
-If they do not agree, a judge will review evidence and determine whether the change supports the child’s best interests.
-Courts prefer modifications that improve stability, reduce conflict, and meet the child’s current needs.
+If they do not agree, California requires the parents to participate in child custody mediation before the matter can go to a judge, unless there are safety concerns such as domestic violence.
+If mediation does not result in an agreement, the case proceeds to a judge, who will review evidence and determine whether the requested change is in the child’s best interests.
+Courts generally approve modifications that improve stability, reduce conflict, or better meet the child’s current developmental needs.

 Notes for Mothers